gedesurya125/gedesurya125.github.io/README.md

 <hr>

 ### Day 5
-  Adding CSS to created html markup on task 3 and make desain like shared figma wireframe by mas
+  Adding CSS to created html markup on task 3 and make desain like shared figma wireframe by Facilitator
   <hr>